-The nomination and remuneration committee is responsible for overseeing the gualifications and competencies of the Board of Directors and the Executive Management.
+The nomination and remuneration committee is responsible for overseeing the qualifications and competencies of the Board of Directors and the Executive Management.
 It is also responsible for the remuneration policy and for ensuring that the principles of this policy are upheld in relation to the remuneration of the Board of Directors and the Executive Management.
 The members of the committee are Jørgen Wisborg (chairman), Kenneth Skov Eskildsen and Kield Johannesen.
 The nomination and remuneration committee's responsibilities are set out in further detail in the charter available at the company's website: www.schouw.dk/en/cg.

-Annual assessment of performance The Board of Directors carries out an annual self-assessment, applying a structured model to determine, among other things, whether the Board of Directors possesses the right competencies and expertise for the performance of its work and the fulfilment of its responsibilities in relation to overseeing sustainability impacts, risks and opportunities relevant to the Group and the individual portfolio businesses, including the competencies of the Group's committees.
+The Board of Directors carries out an annual self-assessment, applying a structured model to determine, among other things, whether the impacts, risks and opportunities relevant to the Group and the individual portfolio businesses, including the competencies of the Group's committees.